 Injected CO2 (column CD) is the volume of CO2-gas that is injected from the field for improved recovery or for disposal in own or associated fields.

 Discharge of produced water (column CE) is the total volume of produced water discharged from the field, i.e. the water that comes from own field and other associated fields.

 Injected water (column CF) is the total volume of water (seawater and/or produced water) injected for pressure support or disposal.
-If a field delivers water to an installation on another field, the injection is to be reported where the pumping work actually takes place.
+If a field delivers water to an installation on another field, the injection is to be reported where the pumping work takes place.

 Natural gas for fuel (column CG) is gas consumption to generate power.